I. Brexit and the Left

 The political results of Brexit are still unclear.
 It is too early to tell, even years later, in terms of British history or World history, what will emerge from the Referendum and from Brexit.
 Britain might leave Europe, or it might not.
 What is certain is that the Referendum of 2016 has opened up serious gaps and serious problems in the state of both British Democracy and British Capitalism.2 We must think of Brexit as simply another phase in a much greater crisis.

 Whether the result of the Brexit Referendum is carried out fully, or only in part, is largely politically irrelevant.
 It is irrelevant — even if Britain leaves Europe or whether some compromise is found over the ‘British question’ in Europe that allows Britain to stay in Europe.
 The result of Brexit is irrelevant given that the Capitalist nature of the United Kingdom will continue regardless of any solution.
 Both ‘Remain’ and ‘Leave’ largely seem to indicate a continuing Capitalist Britain.
 The Left needs to develop its own politics over Brexit — a Social Brexit.
 This vision of a ‘Social Brexit’ needs to be developed by the Left.
 It is a vision of a better Britain outside of both EU visions and Tory visions.
 It is a vision of a Brexit which rejects both Capitalist Britain and Tory Britain.
 In such circumstances it is vital that the Left develop new ideas about Britain and its future — perhaps even a new vision of Socialism itself.
-Despite this need, rather, the main political goal for the British Left needs to be to ensure that the Left develops quickly for this new stage of British politics and adapts to make the most of the new political reality.
+Despite this need, today, the main political goal for the British Left needs to be to ensure that the Left develops quickly for this new stage of British politics and adapts to make the most of the new political reality.
 The British Left needs to ensure that the crisis of British politics is used to produce positive results for the working class of both Britain and Europe.
 In periods of crisis the Left cannot afford to be simplistic and divided — it must provide an alternative, a Left alternative.
 The Left needs to be united in Britain, and in Europe.

 It is also too soon to see who will gain from Brexit in terms of British politics.
 Either the Left or the Right could gain from Brexit.
 Either the Left or the Right could lose from Brexit.
 The Socialist Left’s position is now stronger and better focused.
 The Left has the chance, now, to push for its own politics — a Socialist politics.